aktsbot/litebb/README.md

       sequelize model:generate                    Generates a model and its migration  [aliases: model:create] sequelize seed:generate                     Generates a new seed file            [aliases: seed:create]
     ```
+5. The app and session databases will be generated in `./dbs`.

 ## Models/Schema